ExclamationLabs/connector-grafana/README.md

    </td>
    <td>String
    </td>
    <td>The datasource URL.
-When not specified on create the connector uses the configured value
+When not specified on create, the connector uses the configured value
    </td>
   </tr>
   <tr>